 Though the early part of the summer was cool, there is the prospect of many hot days ahead.
 You will need to use all the cooling tools available to protect livestock from heat stress.
 According to Jay Harmon, agricultural engineer at Iowa State University, the list of heat-related ills for mature livestock is long and complicated, and includes such problems as summer slump, poor reproductive performance and low-feed intake.

 He urges you to ensure that you are able to recognize the visible symptoms of heat stress.
 Elevated respiration rates, abnormal body temperatures, feed avoidance, playing with waterers and crowding into shaded areas as common signs that animals are overheating.
+This can even occur in confined hog buildings—keep in mind how and where sun shines in the buildings throughout the day.

 To combat heat stress, Harmon recommends a four-pronged approach that focuses on heat load, evaporative cooling, air speed and body thermal capacity.